 Why We Love It: Not for traditionalists, this pumpkin-miso pie with a black sesame nut crust from Wu Haus is made for those with sophisticated taste buds.
 The dessert is mostly raw thanks to its healthy, natural ingredients like nuts, sesame seeds, white miso, coconut milk, maple syrup, sunflower lecithin, and vanilla extract.

-Pro Tip: If storing in the freezer, remove 30 minutes before serving to thaw.
+Pro Tip: If you're storing the pie in the freezer, take it out to thaw at least 30 minutes before serving.